 \paragraph{Configurable Systems~\cite{LesoilSGATBJ24,alvespereira:hal-02148791,kaltenecker2020interplay,lesoil2023}} Third, we looked at datasets that measure the performance of configurable systems~\cite{LesoilSGATBJ24,alvespereira:hal-02148791,kaltenecker2020interplay,lesoil2023}.
 Specifically, the dataset contains 8 unique benchmarks, but multiple metrics are measured; therefore, we generated variants of the benchmarks with an increasing number of metrics, but we limited ourselves to 4 variants of the same benchmark.
 This adds a pool of 19 additional benchmarks with up to 200 variants and thousands of tests.
 For sqlite we made only 4 versions despite 15 different output metrics.
-The cost in these benchmarks is the mean running time of the tests across all variants when available; if time is a metric, then it is also used as cost.
+The cost in these benchmarks is the mean running time of the tests across all variants when available; if time is a metric, then it is used as cost.
 For example, gcc-ctime has ctime as a cost and metric, whereas lingeling-conflicts has cost 1 for all tests since no time is in the metrics.

 \paragraph{Program Repair: RepairBench~\cite{repairbench}}Finally, we looked at the performance of LLM in automatic program repair with RepairBench~\cite{repairbench}, which contained two benchmarks at the time: gitbugjava (90 tests, 23 variants) and defects4j (484 tests, 22 variants).
 A variant here is an LLM.
 Then, three versions of each benchmark were created based on the release dates of the LLMs.
 The first cut-off date is Oct.
 2024 (9 variants left), and the second one is Jan.
 2025 (17 variants left).
 Adding a final six additional benchmarks.
 The cost for these benchmarks is 1 for all tests, since the cost was global and not on a test basis.